GryphLifeContact Us

 Join the CORE Peer Program as a New Student (Mentee)

-The CORE Peer Program is open to new undergraduate domestic and international students who identify as Black or racialized and are looking for peer support in their transition to the University of Guelph.
-Mentees in the program are expected to attend bi-weekly meetings from the start of the program (October) until the end of the program (March 2025).
-Registration will open in late June.
+The CORE Peer Program is open to new undergraduate domestic and international students who identify as Black and/or racialized and are looking for peer support in their transition to the University of Guelph.
+Mentees in the program are expected to attend bi-weekly meetings from September until March.
+Registration is now open!
+Complete the form by using your U of G login.

 Join the CORE Peer Program as CORE Peer Mentor